SRS Family Foundation Inc

 Getting on Their Radar

-Research and Alignment: The foundation uses a data-driven evaluation process to "identify gaps in current programs and research opportunities."
+Research and Alignment: The foundation uses a data-driven evaluation process to "identify gaps in current programmes and research opportunities."
 They work closely with partners to understand their "individual strategies, services, & impact" and seek to "strengthen partnerships and nurture collaboration."

-Preferred Partner Characteristics: According to their giving approach, the foundation prioritizes "grassroots operations with interdisciplinary solutions that let young people lead."
+Preferred Partner Characteristics: According to their giving approach, the foundation prioritises "grassroots operations with interdisciplinary solutions that let young people lead."
 They seek partners working on the foundation's core focus areas: health, education, spirituality, and the arts for disadvantaged youth.

 Decision Timeline